Labour government, 1974–1979: Major contributions

-Wilson's successor Callaghan, together with his ministers, also introduced a number of reforms during their time in office.
+The Congenital Disabilities (Civil Liability) Act 1976 provided that children injured while in utero could sue after birth.
+The Policyholders Protection Act 1975 introduced safeguards for customers of failed insurance companies.

 The Supplementary Benefits Act 1976 gave every person over the age of sixteen, whose resources were not enough to meet his or her basic needs, the right to claim a supplementary pension if he or she had reached state pension age, and a supplementary allowance if he or she was less than this age.
 The Rent (Agricultural) Act 1976 provided security of tenure for agricultural workers in tied accommodation, while the Bail Act 1976 reformed bail conditions with courts having to explain refusal of bail.
 The Police Act 1976 set up a Police Complaints Board "to formalise the procedure for dealing with public complaints".
 The Education Act 1976 limited the taking up of independent and direct grant school places and required all local authorities who had failed to do so "to submit proposals for comprehensive schools", while the Housing (Homeless Persons) Act 1977 extended local council responsibility "to provide accommodation for homeless people in their area," and instituted the right of homeless families to a permanent local council tenancy.
 In addition, efforts were made under the Environment Secretary Peter Shore to redistribute resources toward deprived urban areas.
-The Inner Urban Areas Act 1978 allowed local authorities to assist declining industrial areas and central government provided new subsidies to those inner city areas with the most problems, while the 1978 Finance Act introduced profit-sharing schemes.
-In April 1976, a Child Interim Benefit for single-parent families was introduced, followed by a universal Child Benefit scheme the following year.
-On the 3rd of April 1979 the number of hours that lone parents had to work to qualify for Family Income Supplement was reduced from 30 to 24 per week.

 The Callaghan Government also introduced a range of measures aimed at moderating pressures for wage rises and to create a favourable climate "for an orderly restoration of collective bargaining".
 These included the granting of family income supplements to bring the incomes of lower-paid workers up to the level of social security benefits, the lowering of marginal tax rates on smaller incomes by rises in personal allowances, and increases in children's allowances (which were payable to the mother).
 However, child tax allowances were lowered, which had the effect of reducing the take-home pay of fathers.
 The impact of consumer price rises was also mitigated by higher income limits for free school meals, an increased milk subsidy, and a substantial reduction in the duty on petrol.
 In addition, electricity prices were lowered for families in receipt of supplementary benefits.